WEDDING PHOTO LOCATIONS SYDNEY

 19. Luna Park.

 Who doesn’t love this Sydney Icon.
 A few shots out the front and a bit of fun to your album, you can walk in and get some shots with the rides in the background as there is no entrance fee.
-It’s in an absolute perfect spot, turn around 180 degrees and you have a magnificent view of the bridge.
-This is never a sole location for me, but usually a request if a bride and groom are having a wedding reception close by, or if we have been to The Quirebee park as its only a short drive away.
+It’s in an absolutely perfect spot, turn around 180 degrees and you have a magnificent view of the bridge.
+This is never a sole location for me, but usually, a request if a bride and groom are having a wedding reception close by, or if we have been to The Quirebee park as its only a short drive away.

 20. Court House

 Opposite the station, (Circular Quay).
 It’s a fantastic building, again following on from the rocks feel.
 Old world, fantastic architecture.
 And I just love that big old fashioned Clock!
 No permit required.
+And you can get right up on the amazing sandstone

 © by Diamond Portraits.